 Additional Information for the Behavior Plan

 At times, additional information may be relevant.
-This might include common setting events (for more information on setting events, see the post: Setting Events: The 4th Term Contingency on Accessible ABA) such as specific staff, the presence of loud noises, or being hungry.
+This might include common setting events such as specific staff, the presence of loud noises, or being hungry (see our post ABC Data: The Key to Understanding Behavior for more).
 Include any other information that might help staff understand and respond to the behavior appropriately.

 Keep this information related to the target behavior(s), even though you might want to include extraneous information.
 For example, do not include information about the child’s toileting schedule unless the behaviors occurs around toileting.